ppprevost/angular2-nodejs-social-website/README.md

 Install Node.js and MongoDb or use a Mongolab account.
 Install Nodemon and Angular-cli with npm -g command.
 Google Recaptcha and Email Verification is disabled to feel free testing the application.
 To make it working again :
-in signup.component.html, decomment the recaptcha element then, in the element button below change condition in the attribute [disabled] from !addUser.valid && eventCaptcha to !addUser.valid && !eventCaptcha.
+For recaptcha : enable var recaptcha in angular 4 environment file.
 For email verification, in your .env file put the EMAIL_VERIFICATION value to true.
 You have to create then a Gmail Api account.
 Create Gmail account in order to use nodemailer email verification module.
 Then go to this page to use the GMAIL API:
  * [Configure your GMAIL API](https://medium.com/@pandeysoni/nodemailer-service-in-node-js-using-smtp-and-xoauth2-7c638a39a37e)